 Draco slowed down to let Blaise catch up to him in the hallway.
 The other boy was by his side in a few seconds.
 "Where were you at lunch, mate?"
 Blaise asked breathlessly.
 "I saved you a blueberry muffin, but you never showed up."
 He reached into his bag and pulled out the napkin-covered muffin, and Draco took it gratefully.

 "Thanks.
 I was going to get a few Quidditch supplies from the stash for practise later," Draco explained, and Blaise nodded along knowingly; the abandoned classroom on the third floor was an unspoken Slytherin secret.
-They had always stored their top-of-the-line Quidditch supplies in there (and alcohol, but that was irrelevant), and those supplies had been their secret weapons for difficult matches.
+They had always stored their top-of-the-line Quidditch supplies (and alcohol) in there, and those supplies had been their secret weapons for difficult matches.
 In fact, they had a match coming up against Ravenclaw, the second best House team, in one week, and Draco had also gone to make sure everything was in place.

 "Doesn't usually take that long though," Blaise commented as an afterthought.